-To improve enforcement of current laws, ATLAS developed an Enforcement Training Program (ETP) for front line workers, such as labor inspectors, police, prosecutors, and judges.
+ATLAS developed the Enforcement Training Program (ETP) series for front-line workers, including labor inspectors, law enforcement, prosecutors, judges, and other government and civil society workers.
+It lays out the steps required for enforcement of laws, and for investigating and prosecuting child labor and trafficking crimes.
 The program comprises five modules and 31 presentations covering identification, investigation, referrals, prosecution, and sentencing of CL, FL, and HT cases.